tester616/HtmlStuff/readme.txt

 Some small projects I did as a part of personal training.

-Launch with a half decent internet browser.
+Run with a half decent internet browser.